zensols.datdesc package¶

 Pattern

-= re.compile('^.+-table\\.yml$')¶ Matches file names of tables process in the LaTeX output.
+= re.compile('^.+-table\\.yml$')¶ Matches file names of table definitions process in the LaTeX output.

 - generate_hyperparam(input_path, output_path, output_format=_OutputFormat.short)[source]¶

-Write hyperparameter formatted data
+Write hyperparameter formatted data.

 -